-We follow the one of the DfE recommended phonics schemes: Read, Write, Inc. Phonics scheme, which the children begin as soon as they enter reception.
+We follow the one of the DfE validated phonics schemes: Read, Write, Inc. Phonics scheme, which the children begin as soon as they enter reception.
 The children in Reception and KS1 actively take part in small group daily phonics sessions.
-By the end of Year 2, it is our expectation that the vast majority of children will be fluent readers and will no longer need explicit phonics teaching for reading.
+Before the end of Year 2, it is our expectation that the vast majority of children will be fluent readers and will no longer need explicit phonics teaching for reading.

 More information on Read, Write, Inc. Phonics can be found on the parent introduction video and the parent leaflets below.